kristian-lange-tw/JATOS_docs_v3/pages/Manage-Results.md

 **State**

-Possible states for study results are:
+Possible states for _study results_ are:

 * PRE - [Preview of study](Restricting-study-flow.html#preview-links) (exists only in PersonalSingleWorker and GeneralSingleWorker)
-* STARTED - Study was started
+* STARTED - Study started
-* DATA_RETRIEVED - Study's jsonData were retrieved
+* DATA_RETRIEVED - The very beginning of the study.
+It means the first component of the study was loaded in the worker's browser and started running.
+(It literally means the browser asked for the initialization data.)
-* FINISHED - Study successfully finished
+* FINISHED - Study finished.
+All result data and files that were sent by the study in the browser were safely stored in JATOS.
-* ABORTED - Study aborted by worker
+* ABORTED - Study aborted by worker and all result data and files were deleted.
-* FAIL - Something went wrong
+* FAIL - Something went wrong, study stopped and cannot continue

-Possible states for component results are:
+Possible states for _component results_ are:

-* STARTED - Component was started
+* STARTED - Component started
-* DATA_RETRIEVED - Component's jsonData were retrieved
+* DATA_RETRIEVED -  The very beginning of the component.
+It means the component was loaded in the worker's browser and started running.
+(It literally means the browser asked for the initialization data.)
-* RESULTDATA_POSTED - Result data were posted
+* RESULTDATA_POSTED - The first time this component sent result data or files.
-* FINISHED - Component was finished
+* FINISHED - Component finished.
+All result data and files that were sent by the study in the browser were safely stored in JATOS.
-* RELOADED - Component was reloaded
+* RELOADED - Component was reloaded (usually by clicking the browser's reload button)
-* ABORTED - Component aborted by worker
+* ABORTED - This component's study was aborted by worker and all result data and files were deleted.
-* FAIL - Something went wrong
+* FAIL - Something went wrong, the study stopped and cannot continue

 **Messages** - A message that can be set together with [jatos.endStudy](jatos.js-Reference.html#jatosendstudy) or [jatos.abortStudy](jatos.js-Reference.html#jatosabortstudy).